|

 rules will get fined.

-So the ice-cream vendor passed by my Surgery every
+The ice-cream vendor passed by my Surgery every

-afternoon.
-It costs $1.00 per piece of ice-cream with
+afternoon in 2009.
+It cost $1.00 per piece of ice-cream with

 bread.
 I wondered how he could make a living since he